 We’re over halfway done with this month, but perhaps my biggest book-focused highlight has been participating in Nonfiction November, which was brought to my attention by Rennie over at What’s Nonfiction.
 With new topics and discussions each week, it’s been a total celebration of nonfiction titles and their authors.
-The absolute enthusiasm from writers as they recommend a host of fantastic reads has tempted me into adding several books to my TBR pile—which begs a simple question this week:
+The absolute enthusiasm from writers as they recommend a host of fantastic reads has tempted me into adding several books to my TBR pile—which begs one simple question this week.

 If you had to recommend only one nonfiction book to anyone, what would it be?